Ger4eK/gulp-setup/README.md

 1. Download all files
 2. In the terminal complete the command - npm i
-3. Download Path Autocomplete extension and add it tou your settings.json
+3. Download Path Autocomplete extension and add it to your settings.json
    > "path-autocomplete.pathMappings": {
    > "@images": "${folder}/src/images",
    > "@styles": "${folder}/src/styles",